What is safeguarding?

 What is NPC’s approach to safeguarding?

 Communications.
-All communications with or regarding an at risk person, including those online such as via social media services, are conducted in a safe manner by:
+All communications with or regarding a child or adult at risk are conducted in a safe manner, whether in person, online or via any other channel, by:

-- never taking photos of an at risk person while they are in changing or bathing areas, and never publishing other photos without their consent.
+- Never taking photos of an at risk person and never publishing other photos without their consent

 Reporting and responding to concerns.
-Safeguarding concerns are reported to NPC’s safeguarding lead (the COO) when abuse is observed or suspected, an allegation of abuse is made or a child or at risk adult discloses abuse.
+Safeguarding concerns are reported to NPC’s safeguarding lead (the COO) when abuse is observed or suspected, an allegation of abuse is made or a child, adult at risk, or carer discloses abuse.
 The safeguarding lead will go on to take appropriate action.

-If you would like to report a safeguarding concern please get in touch with NPC’s safeguarding lead – the COO.
-Find their email on our website’s team page.
+If you would like to report a safeguarding concern please get in touch with NPC’s safeguarding lead–the COO.
+Find their email on our meet the team page.